The wonderful and brilliant scientists over at the Institute of HeartMath have done some amazing work shedding light on the science of the heart.

 All of these facts, published researched papers, and more can be accessed at heartmath.org.

-The Institute of HeartMath does a wonderful job at emphasizing why it’s critical for many of us to change the way we feel inside.
-Not much can be accomplished from a place of sadness, angst, or anger.
-Our current human experience, the everyday life we all seem willing to participate in, does indeed take its toll on many.
-A lot of people are feeling that living the lifestyles we do, struggling to pay bills and constantly working, is not a natural way of life for the human race.
-It’s an experience which makes it hard to maintain a “high frequency” or positive state for some.
-What makes this unfortunate reality even more perplexing is the fact that it doesn’t have to be this way, we are capable of so much more.
+The Institute of HeartMath does a wonderful job of illustrating why it’s critical for us to change the way we feel inside.
+Very little can be accomplished from a place of sadness, angst, or anger.
+Our current human experience, the everyday life we all seem willing to participate in, takes its toll, and many people feel that living the lifestyles we do, struggling to pay bills and constantly working, is not a natural way of life for the human race.
+It’s an experience that makes it hard to maintain a “high frequency” or positive state.
+What makes this unfortunate reality even more perplexing is the fact that it doesn’t have to be this way — we are capable of so much more.

 Despite all of the negativity in the world and our individual struggles, many people do manage to find inner peace and moments of joy, and that’s pretty remarkable.
 It’s all about perspective — it’s seeing the bigger picture and changing the way you look at things.